jjelosua/presentations/2015/20151107-mozfest-d3/markdown/03_core.md

 [vertical-sep]

-## Let's fix the height problem manually
+## Fix the height problem manually

 * Multiply the height of the bars by a factor
 * Add a minimum height not to cut the labels